Extendibility of Brauer states

+where the notation $[1^{N}]$ describes an $N$-tall column of single boxes.
+Note that the label of the minimal irrep might need modification, while for the maximal case $a=\ast$, meaning that we are dealing with the associated representation, if $\lambda_{k+1}$ is odd, otherwise we are not dealing with the associated representation. \end{restatable}

+The proof of this theorem is lengthy and therefore can be found in Appendix \ref{sec:app_proof}.
+Illustratively, for the diagram labelling the irrep(s) with minimal quadratic Casimir eigenvalue, the theorem states that we should form a column using the single boxes in $\lambda$ that we find at the end of rows with an odd number of boxes in them.
+This relates to the fact that the $\Ort(d)$ irrep related to the $\So(d)$ irrep(s) with minimal quadratic Casimir eigenvalue is the one where in the restriction formula, Equation \eqref{eq:littlewood}, we use the maximal $2\kappa$ diagram to `fill out' $\lambda$ as much as possible.
+With a concrete Young diagram $\lambda=[5,4,4,2,1]$ we have the following:

+On the other hand, for the diagram labelling the irrep(s) with maximal quadratic Casimir eigenvalue, the theorem states that we should fold the Young diagram $\lambda$ in half such that the $d$-th row of $\lambda$ overlaps with its first row.
+Any overlaps cancel each other out, and the rows we are left with are the rows of the Young diagram labelling the desired irrep.
+Using the previous example, in dimension $d=5$ and $d=6$ we have:

-Using these, one can determine for every label the upper and lower bounds of the polytope for a given $\tr(\rho\flip)$ value that appears.
-However, as was also stated in Section \ref{sec:defi}, the polytope is generally not convex and thus, one needs to take its convex hull which is easier done numerically.
+In conclusion, for each $n$-box $\U(d)$ irrep label $\lambda$ one can determine the $\tr(\rho\flip)$ parameter and, the related minimal and maximal $\tr(\rho\bb)$ parameter.
+However, as was also stated in Section \ref{sec:defi}, the resulting polygon is generally not convex, and thus one needs to take its convex hull, which is easier to do numerically.

-In Figures \ref{fig:definetti1}, \ref{fig:definetti2}, \ref{fig:definetti3} we present the exact results for the $n$-de~Finetti-extendible Brauer states for low $n$.
-The calculations can be done for any $n$, but it should be clear that a limiting shape will be reached as $n \to \infty$.
-Interestingly, in the case of the limiting shape for $d>2$ one obtains not a polytope but a shape which has some flat sides and one described by a non-trivial polynomial.
+In Figure \ref{fig:definetti_d2_d5_d10} we illustrate the exact results for the sets of $n$-de~Finetti-extendible Brauer states for $n=3,4,5,20$ and dimensions $d=2,5,10$, although the calculations can be done for any $n$ and any $d$.
+One should notice that a limiting shape appears as $n$ grows larger, which is discussed in the next section.